dntan/PSMSTeams/README.md

 > Reference: [Adding users to private teams](https://medium.com/@joaquin.guerrero/adding-bulk-users-to-teams-private-channels-8c9c8e563900)

 Notes:
-- You can only add users to channels you have created and are an owner.
+- You can only add users to channels you have created and are the owner.
 - use a csv with header 'cname' for channel name and 'email' for emails.
-- the email you have to use in the csv is "zID@ad.unsw.edu.au" (same as from the user import list above)
+- the email you have to use in the csv is "zID@ad.unsw.edu.au" (same as from the user import list above).
+- be sure to add your relative tutors and teachers at this set, you can promote them to Owners of their relative channel afterwards.

 ```
 Connect-MicrosoftTeams